top of page

 Tetrarhanis ilma.jpeg

-Tetrarhanis ilma (male, upper and underside)
+Tetrarhanis ilma (male, undersides)

-Tetrarharnis ilala (waiting on field image)
+Tetrarharnis ilala (waiting on field images)

 Falcuna margarita.jpg